sixthextinction/chip8_c/README.md

 -------
 \# ROMs need to be in the same directory as the executable.
 Right now, the path is hardcoded.
 Comment/uncomment as necessary.

 \# `ESC` button quits the emulator.
-Closing the LWJGL window does the same.
+Closing the OpenGL window does the same.

 \# The hexadecimal (0-F) keypad of the original CHIP-8 is mapped on a modern keyboard as follows.
 Note that keys 2-4-6-8 (original)/2-Q-E-S (mapped) are used for directional control (arrow keys) in most games.